amalgam8/amalgam8.github.io/_docs/3-sidecar/deployment-options.md

 **Note:** The above script is intended for Debian and Ubuntu based docker images only.

 Make sure to launch the sidecar along with your application.
 The sidecar can be launched using the `a8sidecar` command.
-Please refer to the [configuration options](configuration-options/) page for details on how to configure the sidecar.
+Refer to the [configuration options](/docs/sidecar-configuration.html) page for details on how to configure the sidecar.

 A typical docker file will look like this: